wags39/MENACO/README.md

 ### Version 1.0 (Sunrise)

 **Sunrise** is the very first user interactive version of the MENACO application.
 Users must first select a country by clicking on it from a pre-determined list for the information to appear in the **_stats_** section.
 Currently, all input values for the **Sunrise** version are located in arrays located in _script.js_.
-Future plans include using an API to create these and more values dynamically. **Please note that currently this ia a desktop-only application.**
+Future plans include using an API to create these and more values dynamically. **Please note that currently this is a desktop-only application.**

 Features added include: